SouthportFlower Show

 Restaurant GuideHotels & Accommodation

-Flower Show week fills Southport's accommodation fast โ particularly for Thursday and Friday nights.
+Flower Show week fills Southport's accommodation fast, particularly for Thursday and Friday nights.
 Book well ahead if you're planning to stay.
 Town centre hotels on Lord Street are the most convenient.
-Birkdale B&Bs are good value and well located.
+Birkdale B&Bs are good value and well located for both the show site and Birkdale's independent restaurants.

 When is the Southport Flower Show 2026?